Course Entry Policy

 - Targeting funding at those at risk of social and community exclusion

-The Service reserves the right not to admit an individual who has any outstanding debt for previous courses or programmes of study.
+- Has no outstanding debt for previous courses or programmes of study.

 Right of appeal